d11wtq/rdo/README.md

-While driver developers are expected to provide a suitable implememtation, it is generally riskier to use #quote and interpolate inputs directly into the SQL, than to use bind parameters.
+While driver developers are expected to provide a suitable implememtation, it is generally riskier to use #quote and interpolate inputs directly into the SQL, than it is to use bind parameters.
 There are times where you might need to escape some input yourself, however.
 For that, you can call #quote.

 ``` ruby
 conn.execute("INSERT INTO users (name) VALUES ('#{conn.quote(params[:name])}')")